The following Corporate practice note provides comprehensive and up to date legal information covering:

 filing documents with Companies House, as required by statute

-However, it should be noted that a provision requiring or authorising a thing to be done by, or to, a director and the company secretary is not satisfied by its being done by, or to, the same person acting both as director and as, or in place
+However, it should be noted that a provision requiring or authorising a thing to be done by, or to, a director and the company secretary is not

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.